25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - **You may not use the ref attribute on function components** because they don't have instances.

-_Example_: Adding a ref to a DOM element
+_Example:_ Adding a ref to a DOM element

 ```jsx
 class CustomTextInput extends React.Component {